nathancahill/split/README.md

 #### .collapse(index)

-collapse changes the size of element at `index` to 0.
+collapse changes the size of element at `index` to it's `minSize`.
 Every element except the last is collapsed towards the front (left or top).
 The last is collapsed towards the back.
 Not supported in IE8.
 Added in v1.1.0:

 ```
 instance.collapse(0)
 ```

-#### .destroy(preserve? = false)
+#### .destroy(preserveStyles? = false, preserveGutters? = false)

 Destroy the instance.
 It removes the gutter elements, and the size CSS styles Split.js set.
 Added in v1.1.1.
-Passing `preserve = true` does not remove the CSS styles.
+Passing `preserveStyles = true` does not remove the CSS styles.
 Option added in v1.4.0.
+Passing `preserveGutters = true` does not remove the gutter elements.
+Option added in v1.4.1.

 ```
 instance.destroy()